sombr/go-container-heap/README.md

-# go-container-heap
+# A fixed footprint (no reallocations) heapq in Go from scratch

-A fixed footprint (no reallocations) heapq in Go from scratch
+Read more on what this is in my blog post: https://www.sergetoro.com/golang-priority-queue/